It is a conventional truth that food allergies can lead to digestive problems, asthma or skin rashes.

 However, not everybody knows the fact that allergies can also yield to health problems such as sore muscles, fatigue or fever.
 Although, conditions such as fatigue or fever may not take place as a direct symptom of food allergy.
 These could be symptoms of diseases that can start because of it.

 For instance, a sinus headache can take place if you intake food that can lead to fatigue, which is caused due to the pressure of the sinus.

-Food allergies can instigate the moment our immune system shows an exaggerated response to some of the proteins which can be found in some foods.
+What Causes Food Allergies?Food allergies can instigate the moment our immune system shows an exaggerated response to some of the proteins which can be found in some foods.
 Once a food allergy happens, the body’s immune system attempts to defend itself and generates antibodies such as immunoglobulin E.

 Then, this will cause a chain reaction results in different allergy symptoms.
 A few of the usual foods that could cause food allergies including eggs, soy, milk, fish and tree nuts.

 Most frequent allergy symptomsA food allergy symptoms depend on the allergen most of the time.
 If you happen to be allergic to a particular food or even dust, the body responses with the allergen and makes a chemical, which is also known as the histamine.
 The following are the usual symptoms of food allergies:

 - Sore Throat